massimobonanni/mslearn-azure-developer/instructions/azure-storage/01-blob-storage-resources-dotnet.md

 ## Run the code

 Now that the app is complete it's time to build and run it.
-Run the following commands in the Visucal Studio Code terminal.
+Run the following commands in the Visual Studio Code terminal.

 ```bash
 dotnet build